ben-walters/auth-token-generator/README.md

 - `tenants`: Optional tenant-specific roles and permissions.
 - `issuer`: The token issuer (default: `'my-issuer'`).
 - `type`: The token type (default: `'access'`).
+- `kid`: The kid to be included in the token.

 #### Methods